 The evening at Avon Drama Studio began with a packed theatre.
 Orchestrated by Music Theatre Warwick, it was abuzz with murmurings of anticipation and careful curiosity, and with its innovative concept, the Improv Musical promised entertainment at its best.
-In line with the spirit of improvisation, that was the not-so-secret theme of the evening, the house band, consisting of a keyboard, a cajón, and a guitar, set the tone for the rest of the evening with some freestyle jazz.
+In line with the spirit of improvisation, which was the not-so-secret theme of the evening, the house band, consisting of a keyboard, a cajón, and a guitar, set the tone for the rest of the evening with some freestyle jazz.

 Similar to improvised theatre, but with a musical twist, the Improv Musical allows the audience to steer the story by voting on the setting, the characters, and a title – by cheering.
 As the show on 30 May took place at the height of the Binley Mega Chippy frenzy, it is no wonder that the famous fish and chips shop was chosen as the location by a wide margin.
 Picking characters, on the other hand, was not as straightforward.
 The audience ultimately settled on The Tiger Who Came To Tea and The Very Hungry Caterpillar, with Harry Styles a close third.
 Thus, from the imagination of the audience, ‘Mega Hungry Tea Time’ was born, for one night and one night only.

-The characters could be anybody from Kermit the Frog to Donald Trump.
+The characters could be anybody from Kermit the Frog to Donald Trump

 This is what makes the Improv Musical so enticing: even though the cast stays the same, every performance is unique.
 If you go see one of their shows at Edinburgh Fringe Festival this August, it could be set on the Titanic, in outer space, or at the bottom of the Mariana Trench, and the characters could be anybody from Kermit the Frog to Donald Trump.
 Perhaps it is this combination of involving the audience and not taking itself too seriously that means any performance of the Improv Musical is almost certain to be a crowd-pleaser.